 3rd party tested: Yes

-Although I love Thorne Creatine and have been using it for a while, it is quite expensive.
+I love Thorne Creatine and have been using it for a while; it is quite expensive, but it is a great quality, very fine creatine from a reputable brand.

 3rd party tested: Yes